obscuritylabs/darkside/README.md

 # darkside
 Darkside Ransomware

 Caution: This is malware, real ransomware that can destroy your system.
+For research purposes only.
 Download at your own risk.
 We are not responsbile for what you do with these files.

 | Filename                                                     | MD5 Hash                         | SHA1 Hash                                | SHA256 Hash                                                  | VirusTotal                                                   |
 | ------------------------------------------------------------ | -------------------------------- | ---------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |